AliceLinux AliceLinux's (un)official documentation and devblog

 autils

-autils stands for alice utilitis. autils contains main package manager (apkg), utilities (apkg-) and . autils is specifically written to manage Alice packages.
+autils stands for alice utilities. autils contains the main package manager (apkg), utilities (apkg-), and various utility scripts. autils is specifically written to manage Alice packages.

 apkg

-apkg is a main package manager that can solve dependencies, batch install/upgrade/remove packages, system upgrades, trigger necessary caches, and etc. apkg can be run inside or outside package template.
+apkg is the main package manager that can solve dependencies, batch install/upgrade/remove packages, perform system upgrades, trigger necessary caches, and more. apkg can be run inside or outside a package template.

-When running outside package template, apkg will need ‘package names’ as arguments, and those ‘package names’ will search through APKG_REPO environment.
+When running outside a package template, apkg will need ‘package names’ as arguments, and those ‘package names’ will be searched through the APKG_REPO environment variable.
 Example:

 # apkg testpkg testpkg2 (build testpkg and testpkg2)